roytang/blog/content/notes/2018/05/993506520661770241/index.md

   url: https://twitter.com/roytang/statuses/993506520661770241/
 - type: facebook
   url: https://www.facebook.com/stephen.roy.tang/posts/10156622148328912
+title: ''
 ---

-RT [@ZoeYorkWrites](https://twitter.com/ZoeYorkWrites/): The 10yo just told me a writing joke, you guys. *heart explodes*
+The 10yo just told me a writing joke, you guys. *heart explodes*

-10yo: A writer goes to the doctor and says, "Dr, I'm a…
+10yo: A writer goes to the doctor and says, "Dr, I'm afraid of backstories."
+And then the doctor says, "Okay, when did it start?"

+*dying*